Moira

 Population growth drivers in Moira are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Moira's population was 2,843 as of August 2021.
-By August 2025, it has increased to around 2,904, reflecting a growth of 61 people (2.1%) since the 2021 Census.
-This increase is inferred from an estimated resident population of 2,864 in June 2024 and 23 validated new addresses since the Census date.
-The population density ratio is 1.9 persons per square kilometer.
-Over the past decade, Moira has shown a compound annual growth rate of 1.0%.
-Natural growth contributed approximately 59.5% to recent population gains.
+Moira's population was 2,843 as of Aug 2021.
+By Aug 2025, it had increased to around 2,904, a rise of 61 people (2.1%).
+This growth is inferred from ABS data showing an estimated resident population of 2,864 in June 2024 and the addition of 23 validated new addresses since the Census date.
+The population density was 1.9 persons per square kilometer.
+Over the past decade, Moira's compound annual growth rate was 1.0%, outperforming its SA3 area.
+Natural growth contributed approximately 59.5% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, they use VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
-Growth rates by age group are applied across all areas until 2041.
-By 2041, Moira is expected to grow by 1,104 persons, reflecting a total increase of 36.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, using weighted aggregation to adjust population growth from LGA to SA2 levels.
+Age group growth rates are applied across all areas for years 2032 to 2041.
+Future trends suggest a significant increase in the top quartile of regional areas, with Moira expected to grow by 1,104 persons to 2041, reflecting a total increase of 36.5% over 17 years.

 Frequently Asked Questions - Population